LiamD88/secure_plus/TESTING.md

    1. Checkout Card

         * The card was checked for responsiveness on all devices with developer tools.
-        * Cart was sumbitted and cleared to ensure it was working correctly.
+        * Cart was submitted and cleared to ensure it was working correctly.

 ### Checkout Page